pagkly/Zed/Investopedia4/Group of 3 (G3) Definition.md

 The Group of 3 did aid the region’s energy and utility sectors.
 One of the Group of 3's first projects was to link both power grids and gas pipelines from Mexico to Colombia and Venezuela.
 This project was completed in 2007, and it allowed gas to flow to areas where it was not previously accessible.

 From Mexico’s perspective, the Group of 3 became part of a strategy to open its trade policies in an effort to significantly boost exports.
-The Group of 3 offered Mexico a way to leverage labor markets throughout the region to produce finished goods that could then be sold into the United States and Canada via NAFTA.
+The Group of 3 offered Mexico a way to [[Leverage|leverage]] labor markets throughout the region to produce finished goods that could then be sold into the United States and Canada via NAFTA.
 The Group of 3 did help to strengthen Mexico’s position as Central America’s most important trading partner, although other trade agreements arguably helped Mexico far more.
 The Group of 3 weakened partly due to other regional trade agreements as well as bilateral agreements between countries in Central America and the U.S.

 Conversely, Colombia and Venezuela seemed to have hoped that the Group of 3 would provide an eventual entry for them to join NAFTA; this never occurred.